orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.copy`
 - Say some modular structure: send traversing left & right simultaneously, and cancel each other out
 - Problems with copy
-	- A problem with a copy, is that in or to be generalizable, it needs to alter all references to the thing it's copying to itself - this cannot be done with certainty.
-	- "A copy is necessarily inconsistent": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=If%20I%20have%20one%20thing%20and%20I%20make%20a%20perfect%20copy
-	- "Also ref to things like 'no cloning theorem'?
-Or ref to 'absolute equality'"
 	- Performing a copy (realizing it) can be conceptualized as traversing the entire structure. - and splitting off a copy through the traversing rays (can thus be parallel traversal as well)

 `.equivalent`, `.compose` ; up the arity, probably makes less sense?